Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Macroscopic Description

-\paragraph{Mathematical Observation.} We state a mathematical constraint on the possible shapes of steady density profiles.
+We now address the emergence of stripe patterns.
+The central physical insight is that, at the macroscopic level, a point of minimal, subcritical temperature cannot lie within a macroscopic region of high or low density.
+This restriction underlies the formation of stripes observed for the geometry predominantly considered here, the number of which must grow unbounded with the system size.

+Below, we formulate this property as a mathematical fact and discuss its implications for interpreting our numerical results.
+Before doing so, however, let us present an explicit construction to illustrate the mechanism most directly.

+\paragraph{Explicit construction of steady profiles.} \phantom{} In Fig.~\ref{fig: macroscopic stripe profiles}, we construct profiles that exactly satisfy the macroscopic constraints in Eqs.~\eqref{eq: magnetization interfaces}--\eqref{eq: diffusive current} but (weakly) violate the local equilibrium condition in Eq.~\eqref{eq: magnetization everywhere} near the minimal temperature region; see the green line in panels (c) and (d), which displays a density within the forbidden interval $(1 - \rho_c, \rho_c)$.
+As the number of stripes increases [compare panel (c) with panel (d)], meaning the single-phase domains around the lowest temperature line become less macroscopic, this violation diminishes.
+We identify this as the underlying mechanism driving the proliferation of stripes with increasing system size.

+Note also that the stripe configurations in Fig.~\ref{fig: macroscopic stripe profiles} are exactly periodic, ensuring that currents are balanced at interfaces, i.e., that eq.~\eqref{eq: model continuity interfaces} is satisfied.
+This periodicity is consistent with the patterns observed in microscopic simulations, see Fig.~\ref{fig: structure factor} and the discussion in Sec.~\ref{sec: regularity patterns}.

+For the simulations in Fig.~\ref{fig: macroscopic stripe profiles}, we set $D=1$ in Eq.~\eqref{eq: diffusive current} for simplicity.
+The steady state is obtained by integrating the spatially discretized heat equation on a rectangular lattice $\Lambda$ of $L_x \times L_y = 200 \times 400$ sites.
+The system is evolved long enough to reach stationarity within each domain delimited by a phase interface [see panels (a) and (b) in Fig.~\ref{fig: macroscopic stripe profiles}].
+For each of them, we impose fixed boundary conditions along the interfaces, where the density equals the positive or negative spontaneous density at the corresponding temperature.

+\paragraph{Rigorous foundation.} Going beyond these specific simulations, we show that a point of minimal, subcritical temperature cannot lie within a macroscopic high- or low-density region.
+This restriction is a direct consequence of the tension between local equilibrium on the one hand [Eqs.~\eqref{eq: magnetization everywhere} and \eqref{eq: magnetization interfaces}] and macroscopic diffusive transport on the other hand [Eq.~\eqref{eq: diffusive current}].

 Let us consider temperature profiles as in our simulations, i.e.\@ as in Eq.~\eqref{eq: x temperature profile} or Eq.~\eqref{eq: radial temperature profile}, though the claim is more general.
-For simplicity, we also assume that the profile stays subcritical throughout, as crossing the critical temperature may lead the diffusion coefficient $D$ in \eqref{eq: diffusive current} to vanish.
+We also assume that the profile stays subcritical throughout, as crossing the critical temperature may lead the diffusion coefficient $D$ in \eqref{eq: diffusive current} to vanish.

-\begin{observation} Assume that \(\rho(\mathbf{u})\) is a steady macroscopic density profile satisfying Eqs.~\eqref{eq: magnetization everywhere}--\eqref{eq: diffusive current}.
-Then either \(\rho(\mathbf{u})\) is constant, or no point where the temperature is minimal can lie in the interior of a high or low-density region. \end{observation}
+\begin{claim} Assume that \(\rho(\mathbf{u})\) is a steady macroscopic density profile satisfying Eqs.~\eqref{eq: magnetization everywhere}--\eqref{eq: diffusive current}.
+Then either \(\rho(\mathbf{u})\) is constant, or no point where the temperature is minimal can lie in the interior of a high or low-density region. \end{claim}